-Ben Greenfield “Eating less does not create the need to burn body fat.
+Ben Greenfield says: “Eating less does not create the need to burn body fat.
 Instead, it creates the need for the body to slow down.
 Contrary to popular opinion, the body hangs on to body fat.
 Instead, it burns muscle tissue, and that worsens the underlying cause of obesity.

-It is much more likely that an overweight person has eaten too much of the wrong kinds of foods and unfortunately, due to misguided nutritional advise given out by most healthcare providers, they don’t even know what the wrong kinds of foods are.”
+It is much more likely that an overweight person has eaten too much of the wrong kinds of foods and unfortunately, due to misguided nutritional advice given out by most healthcare providers, they don’t even know what the wrong kinds of foods are.”

-Prof Noakes says, “Persons with insulin resistance have a reduced capacity to burn carbohydrates as fuel both during exercise and when at rest.
+Prof. Noakes says: “Persons with insulin resistance have a reduced capacity to burn carbohydrates as fuel both during exercise and when at rest.
 Humans differ in the ease with which they will gain weight when exposed to a high-carbohydrate diet.”

-Tim Rice says, “Obesity is a slow, degenerative, metabolic process of gradually increasing degrees of insulin resistance.
+Tim Rice says: “Obesity is a slow, degenerative, metabolic process of gradually increasing degrees of insulin resistance.
 No one just wakes up one day to discover that they are obese.

-I recently watched a video interview from some young personal trainers on #wasteboook and the advice they provided about health and nutrition has prompted me to write this article.
+I recently watched a video interview by some young personal trainers on #wastebook, and the advice they provided about health and nutrition prompted me to write this article.
 This is a small section of the full article.
-If you want to learn more and read the full article simply click here
+If you want to learn more and read the full article, simply click here.

-As far as I’m concerned the advice some trainers are providing, and the intense training they are putting their clients through, as if everyone is the same, is based on old principles and old science.
+As far as I’m concerned, the advice some trainers are providing and the intense training they are putting their clients through, as though everyone is the same, is based on old principles and old science.

-In my opinion there is not enough content covering nutrition on the Accredited Personal Trainers Courses in Australia, certainly not enough to provide the proper advice to someone who has had weight problems for years.
+In my opinion, there is not enough content covering nutrition on the accredited personal trainers' courses in Australia – certainly not enough to provide the proper advice to someone who has had weight problems for years.
 Because of this, the advice provided can actually do more damage than good.

-As a fully qualified Personal Trainer, Group Fitness Instructor, Advanced Level 1 Les Mills RPM Instructor, Spin Coach, a USA and Australian Triathlon Coach, and currently ranked number one in my age group 50-54 in the AWA Ironman 70.3 rankings, I do know a little about exercise and nutrition (about me).
+As a fully qualified personal trainer, group fitness instructor, advanced level 1 Les Mills RPM instructor, spin coach, USA and Australian triathlon coach, and currently ranked number one in my 50-54 age group in the AWA Ironman 70.3 rankings, I do know a little about exercise and nutrition (about me).

-With help from these experts, I am going to correct some nutritional advice provided by some young personal trainers.
-After four years of restructuring my approach to nutrition and reading an extensive list of books I have decided to collate much of what I have learned in order to save you four years of your own research.
+With help from these experts, I’m going to correct some nutritional advice provided by some young personal trainers.
+After four years of restructuring my approach to nutrition and reading an extensive list of books, I have decided to collate much of what I have learned in order to save you four years of your own research.